superna9999/meta-meson/README.md

  - hardkernel-odroidn2: .wic image to be booted using vendor u-boot

 Available A311D machines are :
+ - khadas-vim : complete bootable .wic sdcard image with mainline U-boot
- - khadas-vim3: .wic image to be booted using vendor u-boot
+ - khadas-vim3-sdboot : .wic image to be booted using vendor u-boot

 Available S9xxx machines are :
  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized